ManKind Initiative: Violence is Violence video

-On 22 May 2014 the organisation released a video titled "Violence is violence" highlighting different public reactions to male and female victims of domestic violence being abused on public.
+On 22 May 2014, the organisation released a video titled "Violence is violence" highlighting different public reactions to male and female victims of domestic violence being abused on public.
 The organisation set up hidden cameras in a London park then filmed the public's reactions to two scenarios: a man abusing a woman and a woman abusing a man.
 Members of the public intervened when the male attacked the female, with a woman threatening to call the police and another member of the public offering the victim refuge in his office.
 Meanwhile, in the case of the woman attacking her male partner, members of the public failed to intervene, with many staring and even laughing.
 The video campaign, created by Dare London, went viral, receiving over 5 million views in less than a week.
 Mark Brooks of the Mankind Initiative argued that, "A sign of living in an equal society is where men suffering from domestic violence are recognised and supported in the same way that female victims rightly are," adding "The fact that in 2014 this is not the case shows the change that is still needed, especially as many men fear they won't be believed if they come forward."
 The advert won the 2015 D&AD award for Tactical Branded Film Content & Entertainment.

 Funding

 The ManKind Initiative has four part-time staff who work alongside volunteers.
 It receives little funding, with an income of only £49,938 in 2010.
 Due to the lack of funds the organisation's helpline has faced the possibility of closure on at least two occasions.

 The organisation receives no government support, relying on donations.
-Funding partners include: The Tudor Trust, The Lankelly Chase Trust, The Nationwide Foundation, The National Lottery, The Royal Agricultural University, Newman University, Weston-Super-Mare Carnival and Hogg Robinson.
+Funding partners include: The Tudor Trust, Lankelly Chase, The Nationwide Foundation, The National Lottery, The Royal Agricultural University, Newman University, Weston-Super-Mare Carnival and Hogg Robinson.